How to hotdog (the Scandinavian way)

 Obviously, the most important part.
 There are many varieties, but the best ones are rather high meat content (go figure) – brands such as small food producer Per I Viken do the best ones on the market.
 The style of sausage in Scandinavian is always a wiener type sausage.

-These are most popular with the Danes… The red thing, it’s a Danish thing.
+These are most popular with the Danes… The red thing, it’s a very Danish thing.

 It’s a funny one, but we don’t like long buns.
 Our buns are short and way too small for the sausage.
-Yeah, we know – but that’s how we like them.
-We don’t do long buns.
+Yeah, we know its a bit odd – but that’s how we like them.
 We do good, shorter buns – less bread.

 We take our topping serious.
-Go to the bottom of this post for the country specific ‘ways’ – but here is a low-down:
+Go to the bottom of this post for the country specific ‘ways’ – but here is a basic guide:

 It’s never Heinz.
 It’s usually a more spiced variety that is made for our hotdogs.
 Try Idun for a Norway style – or Bähncke for a superb Danish ketchup.

 Again, Bähncke is a good one – or Idun from Norway, especially for hotdogs.
-We also have Swedish Slotts mustard, but it is quite strong, so only for the initiated.
+We also have Swedish Johnny’s mustard – a first Swedish favourite.

 Absolutely essential, if you are a Dane.
 It’s very nice, too. (also goes with chips, fish, beef and anything else, really)